+The philosophy of this approach to sequencing is published in the "Basic guidelines for teachers of yoga" by BKS and Geeta Iyengar.
 When considering the right sequencing of asanas, one has to first understand the capacity of students of yoga who lack awareness in the body and mind.
 Thus one starts by becoming aware of one's own body's movements, stability, capacity, coordination, flexibility, and firmness.
 Also, you will get to know your own muscular/skeletal, organic and neuromuscular body.

+The practice of asana is introduced in such a way, that the student works with each part, region and various systems of the body.
 One must also be aware of general concepts regarding a sequence of yoga poses; they include a sequence that should not irritate the nervous system, appropriate preparation for inversions and backward extension, and their order of learning.
 You should also know which asanas produce heat or coolness; stimulate or abate; energize; activate or relax; are simple or complex and are commonly practiced at the beginning or the end of the session.

 These basic principles of learning have been taken into account, and it is taken as a given that the student using our sequences has some understanding of his/her own abilities and limitations.
 It is also understood that this is not meant to replace your attendance with your teacher, but merely to enhance and stimulate your self-practice.

 If you have any questions about a pose, you can write to us email@example.com